Dee-McG/ChatToTheMat/README.md

 ## Deployment

 ### Project Creation
-To create this project I used the 'git init' command in the terminal from VS Code.
+To create this project I used the `git init` command in the terminal from VS Code.

-I then used the 'git add .' command followed by 'git commit -m "Initial commit"' and was then prompted to create a new repository with the choices of public or private.
+I then used the `git add .` command followed by `git commit -m "Initial commit"` and was then prompted to create a new repository with the choices of public or private.

 The following commands were used for version control throughout the project:

-* git add *filename* - This command was used to add files to the staging area before committing.
+`git add <filename>` - This command was used to add files to the staging area before committing.

-* git commit -m "commit message explaining the updates" - This command was used to to commit changes to the local repository.
+`git commit -m "commit message explaining the updates"` - This command was used to to commit changes to the local repository.

-* git push - This command is used to push all committed changes to the GitHub repository.
+`git push` - This command is used to push all committed changes to the GitHub repository.

 ### Deployment to Heroku